hissalht/snackbox-micro-visualizer/README.md

 ![Example of using Snackbox Micro visualizer](./.github/readme-images/preview.gif)

-## How to use with OBS
+## How to use with streaming softwares

-In OBS, add a _Browser_ source and use this URL : `https://snackbox-micro-visualizer.netlify.app/`.
+In your streaming software, add a _Browser_ source and use this URL : `https://snackbox-micro-visualizer.netlify.app/`.
 That's it !

-You can change the opacity of the overlay by adding a _Color adjustment_.
+In OBS, you can change the opacity of the overlay by adding a _Color adjustment_.

 ## How to customize colors